Work permits for employees in Costa Rica: A complete guide for employers [2024]

 As a global company looking to hire abroad, you must stay compliant through the hiring process from beginning to end.
 If you find the right candidate for a role in Costa Rica or are considering transferring an existing employee there, work permits must be at the top of your to-do list.

 Employees must have valid residence and work permits to live and work in the country legally.
-Hiring employees not authorized to work in the country is illegal, leading to severe penalties.
+Hiring employees not authorized to work in the country is illegal, which can lead to severe penalties.

-Before you make your first Costa Rican hire, find out the requirements for a Costa Rica work permit before sending over that contingent job offer.
+When hiring in Costa Rica, it’s important to learn the requirements for a Costa Rica work permit before sending over that contingent job offer.

 What is a work permit in Costa Rica?